rschlenk87/psb-charts/deploy/README.md

-# Deploying IIB Application to IBM Cloud private
+# Deploying IIB Application using Docker locally

-This article documents how to build a deployable BAR file for the Integration application which will run in IIB, as a container image running in IBM Cloud private
+This article documents how to build a deployable BAR file for the Integration application which will run in IIB, as a container locally.

 ## Prerequisite
 As a prerequisite, IBM Integration Bus needs to be installed on the machine.
 See instructions